truencoa/cli_archive/README.md

 * address_country_code - blank or 'US'

 ## Payment
 You will automatically be charged if the "download" parameter is set to true.
 If you do not have any credits available, the export file will not be downloaded.
-You can login to the app at the URL you submitted the file to in order to view your credits.
+You can login to the app at the URL you submitted the file to in order to view your credits and to save a credit card and enable automatic credit purchases.

 ## Output File
 The export file will be written back to the input file folder automatically with the same input file name with ".export.csv" added.